-Corporate Finance covers two key aspects of the financial decisions of companies: (1) financial policy, i.e., companies finances their business, and (2) valuation, i.e., companies estimate the value of an investment project or another company.
-Building on previous material (accounting, CAPM, etc.), we develop tools to address both sets of issues.
-Our main focus is on practical applications, with lectures alternating with in-class discussions of business cases set in different industries and countries.
+Corporate Finance covers two main topics: (1) financial policy, i.e., how companies finances their business, and (2) valuation, i.e., how they estimate the value of an investment or a company.
+Building on material from other sources (accounting, finance, strategy, etc.), we develop tools for both sets of issues.

+Our primary focus is on practical applications, with lectures alternating with in-class discussions of business cases set in different industries and countries.